rust-lang/book/second-edition/src/ch19-04-advanced-types.md

 Since `Foo` is an alias for `i32`, they're the same type, and we can add them together.
 If you want a distinct type for `Foo`, you'd use the newtype pattern from Chapter XX.

-The main use-case for type synonyms is to reduce repitition.
+The main use-case for type synonyms is to reduce repetition.
 For example, you may have a type like this:

 ```rust,ignore